*This is definitely not financial advice. For all I know it could be the completely wrong way to do things*

 An ideal mechanism would be to have our shares vesting over time, but we found out quickly that was prohibitive administratively (we reminded ourselves that our job is to build a product customers love, not give ourselves shares in the most optimal way)

 So we issued shares in amounts that we thought reasonable for the long run, and we wrote an incredibly short contract:

 “If either party stops working on <Company Name> before 1 January 2022, the company will be entitled to purchase a certain number of shares from that party for $0.01.
 The percentage of shares to be returned is defined as the number of days between 1 January 2022 and the cessation date, divided by 1095.”

-We could have also tried to incorporate this intent as part of our Articles of Association but that would have meant we couldn’t use the default Articles and that would have required a fair bit of extra work.
+We could have also tried to incorporate this intent as part of our Articles of Association in the UK but that would have meant we couldn’t use the default Articles and that would have required a fair bit of extra work.

 We have no idea if this will hold up, or if we’ve done the best thing possible.

 Please leave a comment if you have any better advice!